w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

     2]({{ "/teach-advocate/accessibility-training/topics/" | relative_url }}#design)** (45 minutes)
     -   Explain some of the WCAG 2 requirements using real examples to demonstrate their applicability
-    -   Demonstrate using "How to Meet WCAG 2.0" reference to help design accessible websites
+    -   Demonstrate using "How to Meet WCAG 2 (Quick Reference)" reference to help design accessible websites
     -   Introduce the importance of involving users throughout the design process